Stra-x/stra-x.github.io/_posts/2026-03-19-Re-Engineering-Pytune-Rogue-devices-in-the-age-of-conditinal-access.md

 Before we continue, lets quickly go over the conditonal access policies that we will be up against, we will take a look at Intune policies later.

 - CA1 - MFA for "All Resources" - Applied to all users - No exclusions.
-- CA2 - Require Hybrid AD Joined or Complaint Device - Applied to all users - No exclusions.
+- CA2 - Require Hybrid AD Joined or Compliant Device - Applied to all users - No exclusions.
 - CA3 - Require MFA for Intune enrollment - Applied to all users - Applied to Intune & Intune Enrollment resources.

 # Pytune Analysis